 Can I Upload My Own Files to Design Space for Print then Cut?

 Yes!
-You can most definitely use your own files with the print then cut feature.
-You just have to make sure they’re in the right format for cutting.
+You can most definitely use your own images with the print then cut feature.
+You just have to make sure they’re a png file for cutting.

 If you want your Cricut to cut around the edge of your design, you need to make sure the design is a PNG with a transparent background.
 But if you just want your Cricut to cut a square frame around your image, you can use a JPEG file with the print and cut feature.